Human evolution: Other changes

+eccrine sweat gland density that is ten times higher than any other catarrhinian primates, yet humans use 30% to 50% less water per day compared to chimps and gorillas; more REM sleep but less sleep in total; a change in the shape of the dental arcade from u-shaped to parabolic; development of a chin (found in Homo sapiens alone); styloid processes; and a descended larynx.
+As the human hand and arms adapted to the making of tools and were used less for climbing, the shoulder blades changed too.
+As a side effect, it allowed human ancestors to throw objects with greater force, speed and accuracy.

 Use of tools

 The use of tools has been interpreted as a sign of intelligence, and it has been theorized that tool use may have stimulated certain aspects of human evolution, especially the continued expansion of the human brain.
 Paleontology has yet to explain the expansion of this organ over millions of years despite being extremely demanding in terms of energy consumption.
 The brain of a modern human consumes, on average, about 13 watts (260 kilocalories per day), a fifth of the body's resting power consumption.
 Increased tool use would allow hunting for energy-rich meat products, and would enable processing more energy-rich plant products.
 Researchers have suggested that early hominins were thus under evolutionary pressure to increase their capacity to create and use tools.

 Precisely when early humans started to use tools is difficult to determine, because the more primitive these tools are (for example, sharp-edged stones) the more difficult it is to decide whether they are natural objects or human artifacts.
 There is some evidence that the australopithecines (4 Ma) may have used broken bones as tools, but this is debated.

 Many species make and use tools, but it is the human genus that dominates the areas of making and using more complex tools.
 The oldest known tools are flakes from West Turkana, Kenya, which date to 3.3 million years ago.
 The next oldest stone tools are from Gona, Ethiopia, and are considered the beginning of the Oldowan technology.
 These tools date to about 2.6 million years ago.
 A Homo fossil was found near some Oldowan tools, and its age was noted at 2.3 million years old, suggesting that maybe the Homo species did indeed create and use these tools.
 It is a possibility but does not yet represent solid evidence.
 The third metacarpal styloid process enables the hand bone to lock into the wrist bones, allowing for greater amounts of pressure to be applied to the wrist and hand from a grasping thumb and fingers.
 It allows humans the dexterity and strength to make and use complex tools.
-This unique anatomical feature separates humans from apes and other nonhuman primates, and is not seen in human fossils older than 1.8 million years.
+This unique anatomical feature separates humans from other apes and other nonhuman primates, and is not seen in human fossils older than 1.8 million years.